amaarora/amaarora.github.io/_posts/2021-07-26-annotateddetr.md

 >
 > -- Jeffrey Friedl in the book [Mastering Regular Expressions](https://learning.oreilly.com/library/view/mastering-regular-expressions/0596528124/ch01.html)

 The **[DETR Architecture](https://arxiv.org/abs/2005.12872)** might seem like magic at first with all it's glitter and beauty too, but hopefully I would have uncovered that magic for you and revealed all the tricks by the time you finish reading this post.
-That is my goal.
-To make it as simple as possible for the keen readers to understand how the **DETR** model works underneath.
+That is my goal -

+> To make it as simple as possible for the readers to understand how the **DETR** model works underneath.

 In this post, I am not trying to reinvent the wheel, but merely bringing together a list of prexisting excellent resources to make it easier for the reader to grasp DETR.
 I leave it up to the reader to further build upon these foundations in any area they choose.